-Another improvement made after version 4.6 is content recovery from loss of connection.
+Another improvement made after WP 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

-(Content recovery after losing internet connection.
+(Recover content after losing internet connection.
 Source: WordPress 4.6 updates)

-(Publish – Revisions)
+(Publish Box – Revisions)

-(Compare Revisions interface)
+(Compare Revisions screen)